You can’t help someone who doesn’t want to be helped? True or false?

 Part two is the environment.

-The type of environment that is available to someone and the type of environment they choose to surround themselves in is so powerful it can alter gene sequences that can be passed onto future generations.
+The type of environment available to someone and the type of environment they choose to surround themselves with is so powerful that it can alter gene sequences that can be passed on to future generations.

 For an individual to truly change, they must be greater than their environment and the seductions that come with it.